Edu-Group-Plus/node-1/README.md

    - Commit your work to your private repository.
    - Add viraj@exampapersplus.co.uk as a collaborator to grant access.
    - Submit the link to your private repository.

+---

+## Notes on Deadlines and Features

+- The suggested deadline for this assignment is **1 week**.
+However, we understand that schedules can vary, so the timeline is flexible.
+- While it is encouraged to implement all the features outlined in the assignment, it is not mandatory to complete every single feature.
+Prioritize quality over quantity and focus on demonstrating your expertise and problem-solving skills.